 Netsafe gets scam reports daily.
 We receive many reports from people who have bought items off ‘buy sell’ or ‘neighborhood’ groups, only to be blocked once they’ve received payment – you’ve probably heard of these scams if you run a group where people sell or make trades.
 Some reporters think that seeing a photo ID and a New Zealand bank account is enough to provide protection but many of these scammers use stolen IDs or photos of IDs sent in previous scams.

 Our best advice for completing safe trades over Facebook:

 - Never give your photo ID as this could be used for identity theft

-- Try to meet face to face to inspect the item and collect payment
+- Try to meet face-to-face to inspect the item and collect the payment

 - If that isn’t possible, use a service like PayPal or list the item on TradeMe so that you have access to buyer/seller protection